Site logo

 Parisinus Latinus 11642, f.
 224–224v:

-'Through the prayers of the blessed and ever-glorious Virgin Mary, Redux, bishop by the mercy of God, when he was still a layman, had this codex containing extracts from the works of St Augustine made by the presbyter Eugippius of blessed memory, copied by inspiration of God out of love for Holy Scripture.
+'Through the prayers of the blessed and ever-glorious Virgin Mary, Redux, bishop by the mercy of God, when he was still a layman, had this codex of extracts from the works of St Augustine, that the presbyter and abbot Eugippius of blessed memory collected, copied by inspiration of God out of love for Holy Scripture.
 The said Redux was consecrated bishop by the grace of God in the same Neapolitan city by the blessed Pelagius, pontiff of the See of Rome.
-By order of [Redux] I, Peter, notary of the holy Catholic Church of Naples, on the day of the Ides of December (= 13 December) in the seventh year of our lord the emperor Tiberius Constantinus, forever August, after the third consulship of the said August, on the 15th indiction, when the Lombards besieged Naples, corrected [this codex] as well as I could.
-The said bishop piously donated this codex to the holy church of Naples, over which he presides, for the edification of the Christian people.
-And I beseech you, holy successors of the said Church, who follow with the grace of God, in your various turns, by the coming of our Almighty God, that this codex may always remain in the church of God, so that, as the Christian faith is eternal, the donation of the codex may always be valid in the church which guards it according to the law of God and with you as its ministers.
-By the confession of blessed Januarius the Martyr, you witness that this codex will never leave the archives of the church under any argument, alienation, alteration or law, so that you may not have to answer to the aforementioned Bishop Redux before the divine judgement.
+By order of [Redux] I, Peter, notary of the holy Catholic Church of Naples, on the day of the Ides of December (= 13 December) in the seventh year of our lord the emperor Tiberius Constantinus, forever August, after the third consulship of the said August, on the 15th indiction (= 581), while the Lombards were besieging Naples, corrected [this codex] as well as I could.
+The said bishop piously donated this codex to the holy church of Naples, over which he presides, that his name might be remembered and for the edification of the Christian people.
+And I beseech you, holy successors of the said Church, who follow by the grace of God as your different turns come, through the coming of our Almighty God, that this codex may always remain in the church of God, so that, just as the Christian faith is eternal, so the donation of the codex may always be valid in the church which guards it according to the law of God and with you as its ministers.
+By the confession of the rightly blessed Ianuarius the Martyr, you witness that this codex will never leave the archives of the church under any argument, any alienation, or any change, nor under any law, lest you have to answer to the aforementioned Bishop Redux at the divine judgement.
 The end.
 Amen.'

 Oath